Focused briefs: Cryptography fundamentals and Sectigo SSL benefits

 - Key management: Secure generation, storage, rotation, and revocation of cryptographic keys is essential — weak key management, not algorithms, is the common failure mode.

 Practical business implications: properly configured TLS (HTTPS) prevents interception and impersonation, protecting customer data and preserving brand reputation.
-Strong cryptography and disciplined lifecycle management also reduce regulatory risk and support secure integrations with partners and platforms.
+Strong cryptography and sound operational practices reduce the risk of catastrophic breaches.

-THQ Cyber Division provides advisory and operational services to translate cryptographic principles into actionable programs: inventories of cryptographic usage, risk-based prioritization, key-management guidance, and hands-on support for certificate provisioning and lifecycle automation.
+THQ Cyber Division provides advisory and operational services to translate cryptographic principles into actionable programs: inventories of cryptographic usage, risk-based prioritization, and automation of certificate lifecycle.

 Sectigo SSL Certificates: Business Benefits and Practical Considerations